daregay/global_ecological_footprint/README.md

 ## Dataset

-I found the countries.csv data from Kaggle.
+I found the countries.csv data on Kaggle.
 The dataset was from 2016 and was updated 3 years ago.
 It was originally provided by the Global Footprint Network.

 * Sums five categories to track a country's ecological footprint: cropland footprint, grazing footprint, fish footprint, built-up (or urban) land, and carbon demand on land.
 * sums five categories to track a country's biocapacity: cropland land, grazing land, fishing water, forest area, and urban land.